 JR: Not anymore writing, but I directed two episodes this season.
 That was awesome and enough. [laughs]

 FS: Thank you very much for your time.
-And also, my wife and I loved your writing in The Descendants.
+And also, I loved your writing in The Descendants.
 Had to get that in there.